-All of the audit-related, tax and all other services provided by Crowe LLP to us in 2021 were approved by the Audit Committee.
-The Audit Committee has determined that all non-audit services provided by Crowe LLP in 2021 were compatible with maintaining its independence in the conduct of its auditing functions.
+All of the audit-related services provided by Crowe LLP to us in 2023 were approved by the Audit Committee.
+The Audit Committee has determined that all non-audit services provided by Crowe LLP in 2023 were compatible with maintaining its independence in the conduct of its auditing functions.